aryanpingle/Quantum-Computing-Project/README.md

 ## Software Architecture

 > What is the software architecture of your soln?
 What parts have you reused and what parts have you developed on your own?
 Draw a figure to explain better.
 Is it a client-server architecture.
 Where is the testing component placed (local or remote)?
 Is there a database involved? etc.

+This is a comparitive study using two languages:
+1. Python
+2. Rust

+* The code runs completely locally with no servers (no client-server architecture is needed)
+* We used the `numpy` library in Python and the `ndarray` crate in Rust
+* Kronecker product (essential for Quantum computations) was implemented in Rust whereas it was readily available in the `numpy` module in Python
+* `ndarray` package has been used to implement operations in Linear Algebra like matrix multiplication

 ## POPL Aspects